Cirru/calcit-editor/README.md

 * `output`, defaults to `src/`
 * `extension`, defaults to `.cljs`

-Those options are also stored in the snapshot file `coir.edn`.
+Those options are also stored in the snapshot file `calcit.edn`.

-To compile code at once from existing `coir.edn`:
+To compile code at once from existing `calcit.edn`:

 ```bash
 op=compile calcit-editor